pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 = 3.8.9 =

 - Tweak: Added `Digits Separator` option in Countdown widget.
-- Tweak: Added `Alignment` option for categories in Media Grid widget.
+- Tweak: Added `Alignment` option for categories in Media Gallery widget.
 - Fixed: Outline type box shadow not appearing in Person widget `Style 2`.

 = 3.8.8 =

-- Tweak: Added new style `Style 4` in Media Grid widget.
+- Tweak: Added new style `Style 4` in Media Gallery widget.
-- Tweak: Border Radius option for Image and Content changed from `SLIDER` to `DIMENSIONS` in Media Grid widget.
+- Tweak: Border Radius option for Image and Content changed from `SLIDER` to `DIMENSIONS` in Media Gallery widget.
 - Tweak: Added `Active Color` option for current pagination item in Blog widget.
 - Fixed: Number of pagination links is not valid if `Total Number of of Posts` option number is larger than published posts in Blog widget.